After the blooming season of summer, trees are full of beautiful, colorful leaves.

 However, while fall’s cooler temperatures naturally help your lawn do this, fertilizing at this time helps the process along.

-Find a good winterizing fertilizer and apply before it gets too cold or freezes over.
+Find a good winterizing fertilizer and apply it before it gets too cold or freezes over.

 If you intend to seed your lawn as well, ensure to weed it as well to give the new grass the chance to thrive.